 Crystal Wilbanks, of the Texas Department of Agriculture, has said, “It should be noted that fencing is not a cure-all for predator problems; however, with proper use fencing can be very effective in a predator management program.”

-For more information, contact Tejas Ranch & Game Fence about cost-effective – and non-lethal – methods of protecting your deer and other wildlife with fences such as our cattle fence and horse fence.
+For more information, contact Tejas Ranch & Game Fence, premier ranch fence contractor, about cost-effective – and non-lethal – methods of protecting your deer and other wildlife with fences such as our cattle fence and horse fence.